safajirafa/ngComponents/treeSelector/README.md

 * Bootstrap
 * Font-awesome

-Inject it in your angular modules like this:
+Inject it in your angular module

 ```JavaScript
 angular.module('myAwesomeApp', ['com.ims.treeSelector']);